South Ukraine Nuclear Power Plant

-The South Ukraine Nuclear Power Plant (Південноукраїнська АЕС), also known as the Pivdennoukrainsk Nuclear Power Plant, is a nuclear power plant in Ukraine, near the city of Yuzhnoukrainsk in Mykolaiv Oblast, about 350 km south of Kyiv.
+The South Ukraine Nuclear Power Plant (Південноукраїнська АЕС), also known as the Pivdennoukrainsk Nuclear Power Plant, is a nuclear power plant in Ukraine, near the city of Pivdennoukrainsk in Mykolaiv Oblast, about 350 km south of Kyiv.
 It is the second largest of the country's five nuclear power stations.
 It is part of the South Ukrainian Energy Complex, along with the Tashlyk Pumped-Storage Power Plant and Oleksandrivska hydroelectric power station.

 It has three VVER-1000 pressurized water reactors and a net generation capacity of 2,850 megawatts (MW).
 In 2013, following major upgrade work, unit 1 was given a 10-year license extension, which will take it beyond its original 30-year design lifetime.
 Similar extensions are planned for units 2 and 3, licensed until 2015 and 2019, respectively.

 The 750 kV Vetrino–Isaccea–Yuzhnoukrainsk powerline runs from the plant to Isaccea, Romania, but is mostly dismantled or ruined.

-According to Ukraine, Russian troops were advancing to the plant in the 2022 Russian invasion of Ukraine, but were repelled in the March 2022 Battle of Voznesensk.

-On 19 September 2022, the power plant was reportedly hit by Russian artillery.
-A missile exploded about 300 metres from the reactors, blowing out windows in the buildings and damaging a neighbouring hydroelectric power station.
-Nuclear reactors were not damaged.